Try Microsoft Edge, a fast and secure browser that's designed for Windows 10 Get started

 If you still can't hear your friends online after you've started a party, but you can hear sound while using in-game chat or another app like Skype, see You can't switch to party chat on Xbox One.

 If you've followed these troubleshooting steps but your chat headset still doesn't work, it may need to be replaced.
-To order a replacement, go to the Xbox Online Service Center.
+To order a replacement, go to Device Support.

 Thanks for your feedback!